Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Malcolm Brogdon included, will play at 7:30 PM on Friday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Malcolm Brogdon and his Boston Celtics teammates face the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-In this article, we break down Brogdon's available prop bets, providing stats to help you figure out the best wagers to make.
+Now let's examine Brogdon's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Malcolm Brogdon Prop Bets vs. the 76ers